 Don’t have carefully tracked data or spreadsheets?
 Pull out your credit card and bank statements and look at your total spending.
 You may not get a lot of detailed data, but you can compare your total expenses against your net income from on your pay stubs or business profit & loss.
-Once you do that, sign up for a service like YNAB or Mint to start tracking your expenses in detail.
+You can then create a spending system based on intentionality and savings using the three-bucket system.
+If you’re feeling really motivated, sign up for a service like YNAB or Mint to start tracking your expenses in detail.

 Many advisors, myself included, argue that net worth is one of the single most important indicators of financial health.
 If this isn’t something that you keep track of on a monthly basis, take the month to check in on it.
 It consists of a simple analysis of your assets and your liabilities.
 I’ve created a spreadsheet you can use to help you out with your calculation.